Avik-Jain/100-Days-Of-ML-Code/README.md

 ## Implementation of SVM | Day 14
 Today I implemented SVM on linearly related data.
 Used Scikit-Learn library.
 In scikit-learn we have SVC classifier which we use to achieve this task.
 Will be using kernel-trick on next implementation.
 Check the code [here](https://github.com/Avik-Jain/100-Days-Of-ML-Code/blob/master/Code/Day%2013%20SVM.md).

+## Naive Bayes Classifier and Black Box Machine Learning | Day 15
+Learned about diffrent types of naive bayes classifer also started the lectures by [Bloomberg](https://bloomberg.github.io/foml/#home). first one in the playlist was Black Box Machine Learning.
+It gave the whole over view about prediction functions, feature extraction, learning algorithms, performance evaluation, cross-validation, sample bias, nonstationarity, overfitting, and hyperparameter tuning.